MarcEscandell/ALPypeOpt/README.md

 # ALPypeOpt

-**ALPypeOpt** or _AnyLogic Python Pipe for Optimization_ is an open source library for connecting **AnyLogic** simulation models with python-based **sequential optimization** packages such as `scikit-optimize`, `optuna` , `hyperopt` and `bayesian optmization`.
+**ALPypeOpt** or _AnyLogic Python Pipe for Optimization_ is an open source library for connecting **AnyLogic** simulation models with python-based **black box optimization** packages such as `scikit-optimize`, `optuna` , `hyperopt` and `bayesian optmization`.

 ![ALPypeOpt example](resources/images/alpypeopt_gpp_example.png)

 With **ALPypeOpt** you will be able to:

-* Connect your AnyLogic model to a *sequential optimization* package of your choice (e.g. scikit-optimize ``skopt``).
+* Connect your AnyLogic model to a *black box optimization* package of your choice (e.g. scikit-optimize ``skopt``).
 * **(IN PROGRESS)** Scale your optimization loop by launching many AnyLogic models simultaneously (*requires an exported model*).
 * Debug your AnyLogic models during optimization loop (*this special feature improves the user experience during model debugging remarkably*).
 * Leverage on the AnyLogic rich visualization as the optimization runs (*which ties to the previous bullet point*).

 There is a more comprehensive [documentation](https://alpypeopt.readthedocs.io/en/latest/) available that includes numerous examples to help you understand the basic functionalities in greater detail.

-_NOTE: ALPypeOpt has been engineered as a framework that is independent of any specific sequential optimization package.
+_NOTE: ALPypeOpt has been engineered as a framework that is independent of any specific black box optimization package.
 This design facilitates its compatibility with a wide range of state-of-the-art optimization packages._

 ## Environments